 When we appoint trustees and governors we ask them to promote the Church of England’s Vision for Education.
-This is not about turning children into little Anglicans, it is about a strong desire that all children should flourish and be fulfilled, each in their own unique and individual way.
+It is our strong desire that all children should flourish and be fulfilled, each in their own unique and individual way.
 We want schools to be places of rich endeavour where the God-given gifts of every child can be revealed.

 To do this we need partners with a wide range of skills and experience.
 We need high performing professionals looking for a non-exec role that will challenge and stretch them, so we look for people with significant careers in finance, law, property and HR, for instance.
 We need education leaders who are ready to contribute in a new way, bringing their insights and experience to support and challenge colleagues.
 We need community and social leaders who can speak for their context and bring rigorous local accountability.
 Great trustees and governors don’t always bring professional careers or high level academic qualifications, we want to talk to anyone with a passion for promoting the vision and the capacity to work fulfil the core work of governors and trustees:

 - Ensuring clarity of vision, ethos and strategic direction